Bucks Fizz (album): Overview

 In late 1980, songwriter Andy Hill and his partner Nichola Martin came up with a song that was to be entered into the Eurovision Song Contest.
 Martin quickly set about bringing a group together to perform it.
 In January 1981, Bucks Fizz were formed from auditionees Bobby G and Jay Aston along with the already chosen Mike Nolan and Cheryl Baker.
 The song "Making Your Mind Up" not only won the Contest, but went on to reach No. 1 in the UK singles chart, as well as many other countries in Europe.
 This launched the group on a run of success that would last for much of the decade.

 In May the follow-up single, also written and produced by Hill, was released.
-"Piece of the Action" proved that Bucks Fizz were not one-hit wonders, despite the reputation of the Contest, and quickly became another worldwide hit.
+"Piece of the Action" ensured that Bucks Fizz were not one-hit wonders, despite the reputation of the Contest, and quickly became another worldwide hit.
 The record company, RCA were keen to get an album out, and Bucks Fizz was released in late July 1981.

 Recorded between promotional tours and a hectic schedule, the album featured ten pop tracks, most of them quite different to "Making Your Mind Up", the song that had made their name.
 Of the remaining nine tracks, only "The Right Situation" mirrored the Eurovision winner in terms of structure and style.
 Other variations were the disco-styled "Took It to the Limit" and the funk-influenced "Shine On".
 Ballads were present in the form of "It's Got to Be Love", "One of Those Nights" and "Getting Kinda Lonely".
 The album was released in a glossy gatefold sleeve, depicting head and shoulders shots of the group both inside and outside.
 Produced and largely written by Hill, the album also became a success when it reached the UK top 20 the following month and was certified gold.
 A third single was released in August, the ballad "One of Those Nights".
 This, like the others also reached the top 20 in the UK and secured Bucks Fizz as one of the top acts of the year.